Cessna T-37 Tweet: Origins

 The initial prototype crashed during spin tests.
-Later prototypes had new features to improve handling, including long strakes along the nose, and an extensively redesigned and enlarged tail.
-After these modifications, the USAF found the aircraft acceptable to their needs, and ordered it into production as the T-37A.
-Production aircraft remained tricky in recovering from a spin; the recovery procedure was complex compared with most aircraft.
+To improve handling, subsequent prototypes were equipped with new aerodynamic features, such as lengthy strakes along the nose and an extensively redesigned and enlarged tail.
+On 3 May 1955, the third and final prototype took flight for the first time.
+After these modifications were implemented, the USAF found the aircraft to be acceptable to their needs and ordered it into production as the T-37A.
+Despite the changes, production aircraft remained tricky to correctly recover from a spin; it had a relatively complex recovery procedure in comparison to most aircraft.
+If fuel distribution was not managed correctly, a weight imbalance situation could be created that may lead to an unrecoverable stall.

 Production

-The production T-37A was similar to the XT-37 prototypes, except for minor changes to fix problems revealed by the flight-test program.
-The first T-37A was completed in September 1955 and flew later that year.

-The T-37A was very noisy, even by the standards of jet aircraft.
-The intake of air into its small turbojets emitted a high-pitched shriek that led some to describe the trainer as the "Screaming Mimi", the "6,000 pound dog whistle" or "Converter" (converts fuel and air into noise and smoke).
-The piercing whistle quickly gave the T-37 its name: "Tweety Bird", or just "Tweet".
-The Air Force spent a lot of time and money soundproofing buildings at bases where the T-37 was stationed, and ear protection remains mandatory for all personnel when near an operating aircraft.

-The Air Force ordered 444 T-37As, with the last produced in 1959.
-In 1957, the US Army evaluated three T-37As for battlefield observation and other combat support roles, but eventually procured the Grumman OV-1 Mohawk, instead.
+The production T-37A was similar to the XT-37 prototypes, differing only in only minor ways as to address problems revealed by flight testing.
+During September 1955, the first T-37A was completed, it made its first flight later that year.
+The USAF ultimately ordered 444 T-37As, the last of which was produced in 1959.
+During 1957, the US Army evaluated three T-37As for battlefield observation and other combat support roles, but eventually procured the Grumman OV-1 Mohawk for this purpose instead.
+Darling alleges that this outcome had been largely due to political factors, including the opposition of the USAF.

-The Air Force liked the T-37A, but considered it to be underpowered; consequently, they ordered an improved version, the T-37B, with uprated J-69-T-25 engines.
-The new engines provided about 10% more thrust and were more reliable.
-Improved avionics were also specified for the new variant.
+USAF officials reportedly liked the T-37A but often considered it to be underpowered; consequently, the service ordered an improved version, the T-37B.
+It was outfitted with uprated J-69-T-25 engines that provided roughly 10 percent more thrust as well as being more reliable.
+The new variant also featured improved avionics, fuel flow improvements, as well as various changes to reduce maintenance requirements.
 A total of 552 newly built T-37Bs was constructed through 1973.
-All surviving T-37As were eventually upgraded to the T-37B standard, as well.
+All surviving T-37As were progressively upgraded to the T-37B configuration as well, the rebuilding program being completed by July 1960.